-- 4.8 Departments should ensure appropriate arrangements are made for Ministerial cover when Ministers are absent from London. - 4.9 The Prime Minister's prior approval should be sought for the arrangements for superintending the work of a department when the Minister in charge will be absent.
+Arrangements4.9Departments should ensure appropriate arrangementsduring absenceare made for Ministerial cover when Ministers are absent fromfrom LondonLondon.

+4.10 The Prime Minister's prior approval should be sought for the arrangements for superintending the work of a department when the Minister in charge will be absent.
 Special care must be taken over the exercise of statutory powers.
 Ministers should seek legal advice in cases of doubt.

-Royal Commissions/ Public Inquiries
+Royal Commissions/ Public Inquiries 4.11 The Prime Minister must be consulted in good time about any proposal to set up:

-- 4.10 The Prime Minister must be consulted in good time about any proposal to set up: - a.
-Royal Commissions: these can only be set up with the sanction of the Cabinet and after The Queen's approval has been sought by the Prime Minister; - b.
-Public inquiries under the Inquiries Act 2005. - 4.11 The Lord Chancellor and Secretary of State for Justice should also be consulted where there is a proposal to appoint a judge to the above.
+a.
+Royal Commissions: these can only be set up with the sanction of the Cabinet and after The Queen's approval has been sought by the Prime Minister;

+b.
+Public inquiries under the Inquiries Act 2005.

+4.12 The Lord Chancellor and Secretary of State for Justice should also be consulted where there is a proposal to appoint a judge to the above.